HumanSignal/label-studio/docs/source/guide/storage.md

     ]
 }
 ```

+!!! note
-> `"s3:PutObject"` is only needed for target storage connections, and `"s3:DeleteObject` is only needed for target storage connections in Label Studio Enterprise where you want to allow deleted annotations in Label Studio to also be deleted in the target S3 bucket.
+    `"s3:PutObject"` is only needed for target storage connections, and `"s3:DeleteObject` is only needed for target storage connections in Label Studio Enterprise where you want to allow deleted annotations in Label Studio to also be deleted in the target S3 bucket.

 3. Set up cross-origin resource sharing (CORS) access to your bucket, using a policy that allows GET access from the same host name as your Label Studio deployment.
 See [Configuring cross-origin resource sharing (CORS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html) in the Amazon S3 User Guide.
 Use or modify the following example:
 ```json
 [